Niger attack reignites debate over military authorization: What to know about AUMF

 Gurulé also criticized lawmakers who weren't in Congress in 2001, and therefore haven’t wanted to revisit the resolution.

-Kaine and Sen. Jeff Flake, R-Ariz., introduced a new AUMF in May that would specifically authorize military use against Al Qaeda, the Taliban and ISIS.
-It also adds a five year sunset clause to the AUMF.
+Earlier this year, Sens.
+Kaine and Jeff Flake, R-Ariz., introduced a new AUMF that would specifically authorize military use against Al Qaeda, the Taliban and ISIS.
+It also adds a five-year sunset clause to the AUMF.

 “It’s our constitutional duty in Congress to authorize military action, yet we’ve stood silent as administrations have stretched the 2001 AUMF far beyond its original purpose,” Kaine said.